sarahesbie/OKRs-self-learning/README.md

 - Don't binge on tutorials.
 Get out of tutorial hell.
 Make sure you get hands on practice in.
 - [5 Ways to Stay Productive as a Self-taught Developer](https://dev.to/sophia_wyl/5-ways-to-stay-productive-as-a-self-taught-developer-efc)
 - [5 Ways to Get Over Plateaus as a Self-taught Developer](https://dev.to/sophia_wyl/5-ways-to-get-over-plateaus-as-a-self-taught-developer-4kj9)

-## Learning Methods

-In your learning journey, you'll likely come across written, video, audio or other types of resources.
-Try out different mediums and find out which enable you to learn most effectively.

 ## Interview Prep Resources